 Ken Nehrbass is assistant professor in the College of Behavioral and Social Sciences and the director of assessment at California Baptist University.
 He has taught on missions and intercultural studies at Liberty University, Belhaven University and Biola University.

-He is the author of more than seventy academic publications including journal articles, books, a multi-language dictionary, and book reviews.
+He has authored or edited more than eighty academic publications including journal articles, encyclopedia entries, books, a multi-language dictionary, and book reviews; and he has served as the chair for over 20 dissertations.

 Kenneth is an ordained Southern Baptist Pastor, and served as a pastor for seven years before he and his wife Mendy worked with speakers of the Nivhaar language in Vanuatu (South Pacific) to translate the New Testament, between 2002 and 2012.
 He continues to volunteer with Wycliffe Bible Translators as a translation and anthropology consultant.
 He also volunteers at Nightlight Christian Adoptions as the Post Adoption Report Coordinator for China and Hong Kong.